 Sign up bonus!

-If you use this link to open an account, you’ll get $100 in free trades – with no account minimum!
+If you use this deal to open an account, you’ll get $500-1000 in free trades – just for signing up!
 This is a great way to test out TradeKing and/or option trading.

 Robinhood App – Short-term stock trades

 The Robinhood App is pretty cool because it’s a completely free stock trading app (currently only available for the iPhone).
 Once you add funds, you can buy and sell stocks without paying anything in fees!